-From the architect.
+Text description provided by the architects.
 New construction of the Documentation Center for the History of National Socialism at Königsplatz in Munich.
 Permanent exhibition, temporary exhibition, seminar rooms, conference room, library, administration

 The Munich Documentation Centre for the History of National Socialism on the site of the so-called “Brown House” serves as a marker for the former headquarters of the National Socialist German Workers’ Party (NSDAP).
 However, by means of its autonomy the abstract, non-directional cube which is loosely positioned within the surroundings appears simultaneously detached from its proximate topography.